VarunGaneshan/VSD_Intern_VM/README.md

 - The stimulus generated must match the output from the rtl simulation.

-- Primmary Input/Output remains the same in both RTL code & Netlist,So the same testbench can be used for verification.
+- Primary Input/Output remains the same in both RTL code & Netlist,So the same testbench can be used for verification.
 </details>

 <details>